Yellow lines don’t change our driving habits when the days get shorter. We do.

 Fall sneaks up on us pretty quickly.
 Daylight Saving Time may give us more light in the morning, but by evening rush hour, the combination of earlier evenings and seasonal rain can contribute to poor driving conditions and reduced visibility.

-According to ICBC, nearly half of all crashes with pedestrians happen between October and January.
+According to ICBC, nearly half (45%) of total pedestrians injured in crashes happen between October and January.
 That’s why we’ve partnered with them to remind drivers to watch out for pedestrians this season.

 When you adjust your clocks, remember to adjust your driving, too.
 Slow down and be ready to yield to pedestrians, especially at intersections, crosswalks, and around transit stops.
 Here are a few more driving adjustments you can make to help keep injuries preventable this fall and winter: